Aestheticsumit234/Task-Managment-System/readme.md

 ## 🧠 Problem Statement

 Traditional task management methods such as spreadsheets or manual tracking systems are inefficient, error-prone, and not scalable.
-This project solves these issues by offering a **centralized, real-time, and collaborative task management platform**.
+This project solves these issues by offering a centralized, real-time, and collaborative task management platform

 ---